Emotions & the Brain: How Does the Brain Influence Our Emotions, Thoughts & Values?

 Emotionally charged experiences can feel so intense that the brain perceives its interpretation is the only one.
 By bringing in a dialectical approach, we allow for the brain to consider other possibilities and interpret an event from different angles.
 This diffuses the charge of the emotions associated with the event.

-DBT provides a set of skills that make it possible to regulate emotions so our brain is open to different possibilities and the fact that multiple things can be true at once.
+DBT skills make it possible to regulate emotions so our brain is open to different possibilities and the fact that multiple things can be true at once.
 This allows us to not be controlled by our emotions.

 The 4 core skills of DBT